Jacobpes/skkm/README.md

-## Automated agent for giving notifications for ending auctions at skkm.fi
+## Automated agent for giving notifications for new or ending auctions at skkm.fi

 ### How to use